 Before and After the 30-Day Shred with Jillian Michaels

-I once considered myself athletic, and often referred to my track days in high school to prove it.
+I once considered myself athletic and often referred to my track days in high school to prove it.
 In college, a friend chuckled and said, “Ah, the glory days,” but I was still in my twenties, and knew that a jog around the block would get me right back into shape.
-Things change when you hit your late thirties and your son can outpace you on the way to school.
-Next thing I know, the glory days are exactly where my athleticism went to die.
+Things changed when I hit mylate thirties and my son could outpace me on the way to school.
+Next thing I knew, the glory days are exactly where my athleticism went to die.

 In the middle of spring, I became ill.
 It was debilitating, and for a few days, I had pain when I walked.
 I slept through an entire day, stayed awake for four hours, and slept again through the night.
 After getting well with the strongest antibiotics I’d ever taken in my life, I decided I needed to do more than chase my son around the house, pick up after him, cut out dairy, and walk from the parking lot to my office.